 → Related article: Who is offering the highest interest savings accounts?

 Keep in mind that when it comes to home loans specifically, the size of your deposit and the loan-to-value ratio (LVR) of your desired loan may influence your likelihood of being approved.
-This is because certain providers may refuse your loan application or charge additional costs if your deposit doesn’t make up at least 20% of the purchase value of the property you’re hoping to buy.
-First home buyers may also want to look into the First Home Loan Deposit Scheme, to check eligibility requirements and consider if they want to apply.
+This is because certain providers may refuse your loan application or charge additional costs (such as lenders mortgage insurance) if your deposit doesn’t make up at least 20% of the purchase value of the property you’re hoping to buy.
+First home buyers may also want to look into the government’s First Home Loan Deposit Scheme (FHLDS).
+Under this scheme, some first home buyers can buy a home with just a 5% deposit.
+There is also the First Home Super Saver Scheme (FHSSS, or FHSS), which enables saving money in your super towards a first home.

 Would a secured or unsecured loan be preferable if I don’t have any credit history?

-What type of loan is right for you will depend on your personal needs and circumstances.
-It may even not be a good time for you to apply for a loan at all, depending on your budget and requirements.
+The type of loan that is right for you will depend on your personal needs and circumstances.
+It may not even be a good time for you to apply for a loan at all, depending on your budget and requirements.

 Secured loans generally represent less of a risk for lenders than unsecured loans.
 Canstar research shows that interest rates are generally lower for secured loans.
 However, secured loans also come with the risk that the lender could repossess the asset used as security if you are unable to meet your repayments.